PSM in Bioinformatics

 Program Specifics

 The applied field experience will be self-directed and will be scheduled at the convenience of the student.
 With permission, other courses may be substituted for those listed for the Bioinformatics Core or Plus Element courses.
 In addition, as new courses are developed for online delivery, other courses may be added to the Bioinformatics Core and Plus Element courses as they become available.
 Prior graduate courses that have been taken by students, including courses considered for transfer will be evaluated on a case-by-case basis.
 The 6 credits of applied field experience are a cornerstone of the PSM degree.
 The applied field experience will integrate computer science, mathematics, biomedical sciences and plus element courses into a project that is relevant to the students’ current or future employment.
-The students will present their complete projects before a committee of faculty and industry leaders.

 • Transfer credit from other universities and programs may be possible